Crindigo/termcraft/doc/brainstorm.md

 brick_dryer_1$ leave/stop/exit/quit
 $
 ```

+For power, every device that generates power would have its own internal power
+storage.
+There could also be devices that only serve to increase power storage.
+When consuming power, the device will try pulling it out of storage at the
+start of its tick.
+If not enough is available, the device will not proceed.
+There is no "partial tick" where the device will run slower if only half the
+required power is available.

 - place {item name}: Places down the item as a device from the inventory, if it